rainingmp3/quad-attitude-control/README.md

-# Qyuadcopter attitude controller simulation
+# Quadcopter attitude controller simulation

-This project simulates a quadrotor UAV with realistic body and motor dynamics, including  adaptation to mass and center-of-mass (COM) changes during flight.
-It includes a PD-based attitude controller, 3D visualization of flight behavior, and extensible modules for further research.
+This project simulates a quadrotor UAV with realistic dynamics, including  adaptation to mass and center-of-mass (COM), aerodynamic drag on drones body and propellers.
+It includes a PD-based attitude controller, 3D visualization of flight behavior.

 ## Features